-Caring for pets is all I have wanted to do since I was 8 years old.
-Born and raised in Detroit, Michigan I started undergraduate classes at Michigan State University as a Pre-Veterinary major just 3 days after my high school graduation.
+Caring for pets is what I’ve wanted to do since I was 8 years old.
+Born and raised in Detroit, Michigan I started undergraduate classes at Michigan State University as a Pre-Veterinary major just 3 days after high school graduation.
 What a thrill!
 I was on my way to reaching my dream.

 Pets are special to me.
 Growing up we always had cats and dogs in our home.
 It’s hard to imagine life without them.
 I believe they are here for more than just sharing life’s joys and challenges.
 My pets have been some of the best teachers I have ever known.
 The first to make a big impression on my young life was my beagle Billy Bones.
 We attended obedience class together and worked so hard we won third place in our first obedience trial.
 We were on top of the world!

-Some pets and their people struggle with frustrating behaviors.
+Some pets and their people struggle with frustrating and sometimes destructive or even dangerous problems.
 Recent advancements in animal behavior are among the most exciting and important new developments in veterinary medicine.
 Some abnormal behaviors are a direct result of physical diseases.
 Being skilled in behavior as well as general medicine makes a big difference for the pets I treat.
-My work is rewarding but often it’s challenging.
+My work is rewarding but it’s often challenging.

 Dr. Jeff Nichol is a member of the American Veterinary Society of Animal Behavior, the American Veterinary Medical Association, and the Albuquerque Veterinary Association (past president).
 He is the author of three books, “Is My Dog OK?” and “Is My Cat OK”, and “A Lifetime Guide to Practical Pet Care”.
 The questions and answers that comprise a major portion of his three books have been a popular weekly feature of the Albuquerque Journal since 1996.